jcostacs/ai-units-quota-workflow/README.md

 The name must be exactly `Quota check OAuth`.

+### 6. Configure the Outbound Allowlist

+The workflow makes outbound HTTPS calls to `sso.dynatrace.com` (OAuth token) and `api.dynatrace.com` (Account Management API).
+Verify both hosts are permitted:

+1. In your Dynatrace environment, go to **Settings → Preferences → Allowlist for outbound connections**.
+2. Confirm `sso.dynatrace.com` and `api.dynatrace.com` are present.
+If not, add them.

-### 6. Import the Workflow
+### 7. Import the Workflow

 1. In your Dynatrace environment, go to **Automations**.
 2. Click **Import workflow** and upload `workflow.yaml`.
-3. Set the workflow **Actor** to the service user created in Step 3.
+3. Open the workflow settings and set the **Actor** to the service user created in Step 3.
+4. Go to **Settings → Automations → Authorization settings** and confirm the Actor user has an entry there.
+If not, add the user and grant the required permissions — without this, the workflow runtime cannot act on the user's behalf and credential vault access will fail.
-4. Save and run the workflow once manually to validate all steps.
+5. Save and run the workflow once manually to validate all steps.

+> **Note on DQL customization:** If you modify the `check_for_ai_quota` DQL query, use only single-line `//` comments within pipeline steps.
+Block comments (`/* ... */`) are not supported by the Grail DQL parser and will cause a parse error.

 ---